Arize-ai/phoenix/internal_docs/specs/playground.md

 - llm vendor
 - llm name
-- invocation parameters
+- operation type (chat, text_completion)
 - invocation parameters
 - messages and roles
 - tools
-- output schema (missing?)
+- output schema

-The above values will have to be translated from the semantic attributes to a corresponding values for a single invocation.
+The above values will have to be translated from the span to a corresponding values in the playground for invocation.

 ### A/B Testing